DippoldEJ/Feature-Detection-and-Explanation/Area-Features/README.md

 The Indices
 ------------------------

-The comparision (Tran et al., 2022) and the review (Feng et al., 2022) puplished are used to demonstrate the power of area features with Pleiades NEO.
+The comparision (Tran et al., 2022) and the review (Feng et al., 2022) puplished are used to demonstrate the power of area features with Pleiades NEO. <br />

  NDVI = $\frac{NIR - RED}{NIR + RED}$
 <br />